sulaalket/Hotel-Managment-System-Data-Structures-Project/README.md

         employees = new Employee[10];
         guests = new HashMap<String, Guest>();
     }

-    public void addRoom(Room room) {
+    // Method to add a new room to the hotel public void addRoom(Room room) {
         rooms.add(room);
         System.out.println("Room " + room.getRoomNumber() + " added to the hotel.");
     }

-    public void bookRoom(Guest guest, Room room) {
+    // Method to book a room for a guest public void bookRoom(Guest guest, Room room) {
         if (room.isAvailable()) {
             room.setAvailable(false);